KenjiOhtsuka/note/study/exam.md

     or we can skip question and look back later.
 * Electronic tests in the classroom
 * Presentations and oral tests

+* The best strategy for the final exam is:
+    * study regulary